Listeriosis

 • Neonates

-In pregnant women, listerial infection is usually mild.
+In pregnant patients, listerial infection is usually mild.
 However, the infection can spread antepartum and intrapartum from mother to child and can cause spontaneous abortion, stillbirth, premature birth, or early infant death.

 Listeria can cause life-threatening infection in the neonate (see Neonatal Listeriosis), including bacteremia and pneumonia, and are a common cause of neonatal bacterial meningitis.